We will start with the introduction to Pig

-Step 2) Pig takes a file from HDFS in MapReduce mode and stores the results back to HDFS.
+Step 2) Pig in Big Data takes a file from HDFS in MapReduce mode and stores the results back to HDFS.

 Copy file SalesJan2009.csv (stored on local file system, ~/input/SalesJan2009.csv) to HDFS (Hadoop Distributed File System) Home Directory

-Here the file is in Folder input.
+Here in this Apache Pig example, the file is in Folder input.
 If the file is stored in some other location give that name

 $HADOOP_HOME/bin/hdfs dfs -copyFromLocal ~/input/SalesJan2009.csv /